Learn Chemistry > Periodic Table > Erbium

 Natural abundance

-Erbium is found principally in the minerals monazite and bastnaesite, from which it can be extracted by ion exchange and solvent extraction.
+Erbium is found principally in the minerals monazite and bastnaesite.
+It can be extracted by ion exchange and solvent extraction.

 Electronegativity (Pauling scale)